Testiness and Bipolar Disorder

 Some people are just hard to be around.
 They are snappy, opinionated, sarcastic, and sometimes mean.
 I have met them!
 It’s often a personality trait.
-This means they were born that way and will probably remain that well unless something or someone pushes them to change.
+This means they were born that way and will probably remain that way unless something or someone pushes them to change.

 Bipolar disorder testiness is 100% different because it’s episodic and often takes people by surprise.
-In other words, it’s not the person’s personality.
+In other words, it’s not the person’s personality to act this way.
 It’s the product of an illness.
 This doesn’t excuse it!
 But it does offer an explanation.
-When I’m in an irritation downswing, a box that I trip on can get kicked across the room while I yell at it.
-Whereas when I’m in a stable mood, I can trip on a box and then just move it out of the way.
-This is not a personality trait.

 Julie